 Your face will get hot and your feet, cold.
 Use a cool wipe on your face and don some socks so you can remain on-task.

 They’ll need to be clued-up on the below strategies and super-attentive to your needs.

-Once you’re dehydrated, you won’t hydrate easily with water.
-Bring several flavours of these.
-Dehydration can stall labour.
+Once you’re dehydrated, you won't hydrate easily with water.
+Bring several flavors of these.
+Dehydration can stall labor.

 Diversion from adrenalin through the sense of touch:

 - Heat packs

 Heat reduces pain by up to 40%.
 Lie it across those two cute dimples on your lower back (sacrum), during a contraction.
 Take off after the contraction ends.
 The heat packs should be very warm but obviously not hot enough to burn! (chemically-activated heat packs are best, with their heat-limitation).

 Don’t get in too early and have plenty of fluids whilst you’re in there.
 A bath is a glorious place to labor, and birth in! (speak with your OB/midwife prior, if you hope for a water birth).